cmda-bt/fe-course-21-22/week-3.md

 * Conduct research regarding your own use of coding principles.
 What principles do you use already?
 Which ones would you like to implement in your own projects?
 * Learn more about JavaScript concepts as scope, context, hoisting and closures.
 These should help you to write "better" code and evade errors.
-* Apply three layers of Progressive Enhancement on a [blank form in codepen](codepen).
+* Apply three layers of Progressive Enhancement on a [blank form in codepen][codepen].
 Apply HTML properties, CSS pseudo selectors and your new knowledge of events to improve the user experience.

 #### Homework